 Famous Michelangelo Paintings, Sculptures & Drawings

 As an introduction to the career of this extraordinary artist, please find below a summary of Michelangelo Buonarroti's career highlights, with more information available on each via the accompanying links.
 We have attempted to offer a comprehensive range covering various media in which he was involved, most notably paintings, sculptures, drawings plus also some inventions.
-You can see a full list of images included in this website in our gallery.

 Michelangelo's David sculpture came around in the very early stages of the 16th century and is considered one of the most impressive items of sculpture in the history of art.